-Michael was very persistent when it came time to get ready to become a walk-on to one of the greatest football teams in the nation.
-The first step was for him to figure out who to get in contact with so he could begin the walk-on process.
-He advises players to, “Get in contact with the college player personnel, however, the easiest way to get in contact with the right people is calling or visiting the athletic facilities at the school that you are looking to play for.
-From there, the faculty can put you in contact with the right people and they can give you the information that you will need to start.
+Michael was persistent when it came time to get ready to become a walk-on to one of the greatest football teams in the nation.
+The first step was to figure out who to get in contact with so he could begin the walk-on process.
+He advises players to “Get in contact with the college player personnel; however, the easiest way to get in contact with the right people is to call or visit the athletic facilities at the school that you are looking to play for.
+From there, the faculty can contact the right people, and they can give you the information that you will need to start.
 It may be intimidating to try to get in contact with coaches and staff at bigger DI schools, but as I’ve stated earlier, you have to be confident and do what you have to do.”

 You did it, you made the team, so now what?
-When you make the team, you will be evaluated based on your ability to play the game so make sure you continue to keep up with the A team, hit the gym, and you are practicing your position.
-Now that you made the team your mental toughness has to kick in, stay confident, and find a way to stand out.
-You might be sitting on the bench for a while but his will depend on how much work you put into your sport, the hours’ count, so put them in.
+When you make the team, you will be evaluated based on your ability to play the game, so make sure you continue to keep up with the A team, hit the gym, and practice your position.
+Now that you made the team, your mental toughness has to kick in, stay confident, and find a way to stand out.
+You might be sitting on the bench for a while, but this will depend on how much work you put into your sport, the hours’ count, so put them in.
 Be prepared for when the coach calls your name to go out on the field because you never know when that could be.
 Be prepared; it’s a must!

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.